 Even without Rainiers baseball and just one Tacoma Defiance home match that saw fans in the seats, there’s a story to be told from Central Tacoma’s friendly confines.
 So, to tell that story, we called on Seattle Mariners top prospect Jarred Kelenic, Rainiers broadcaster Mike Curto, team president Aaron Artman and some of the lucky few who got through the COVID screening checkpoints and into Cheney Stadium.

 R Year in Review is a 4-part series.
-Check back soon for Part II, where Kelenic and company will take you behind the scenes of their dreaded quarantine struggles when sports, like the world, were on pause.
+Next, check out Part II, where Kelenic and company will take you behind the scenes of their dreaded quarantine struggles when sports, like the world, were on pause.

 January 6, 2020 – Cheney Stadium’s offices reopen for the New Year